This tutorial shows how to quickly debug embedded projects built outside VisualGDB using the Embedded Quick Debug feature introduced in VisualGDB 5.1.

 - Connect your board to the USB port and connect the Segger J-Link to it.
 VisualGDB will program your ELF file into the board and stop at the main() function: Note the because you did not create a VisualGDB project, the IntelliSense engine won’t be able to locate all files, so functionality like go-to-definition and automatic highlighting of inactive #ifdef blocks won’t work.

 - Step through the main() function to verify that the debugging is working:

 - Now we will test out the USB functionality.
 Connect the second USB connector to the board and ensure that the device shows up in the Device Manager:If Windows does not recognize it, try installing the driver from the <KSDK>\examples\frdmkl25z\demo_apps\usb\device\cdc\virtual_com\inf directory.

-- Set a breakpoint in the virtual_com.c file at the line responsible for handling the USB_DEV_EVENT_DATA_RECEIVED and connect to the COM port via SmarTTY:Ensure you enable the character echoing and switch to the Text+Hex mode.
+- Set a breakpoint in the main() function on the line calling PUTCHAR() and connect to the COM port via SmarTTY:Observe the “hello world” output from the board.

 - Try typing something in SmarTTY.
 The breakpoint should trigger and you should see the character you typed: